Photos: First Look At LARRY THE MUSICAL: AN AMERICAN JOURNEY At Brava Theater

-Larry the Musical: An American Journey opened on March 23, 2024 at Brava Theater in San Francisco!
+Larry the Musical: An American Journey opened on March 23, 2024 at Brava Theater in San Francisco.
 Performances run from March 27 through April 14, 2024.
-Check out our exclusive editorial and production photos below!
+Check out new exclusive editorial and production photos below!

 Larry the Musical is based on the book "Journey for Justice: The Life of Larry Itliong," by the late historian Dr. Dawn Mabalon and Gayle Romasanta.